knkrn5/Programming-Concepts/rest api/restapi.md

          status_code=res.status_code, # So here we are sending the custom status code to request. now the reponse received by the request will show this status code. media_type="application/json", # optional
       )
-      # In FastAPI, unlike Express.js, you can return any data directly, and FastAPI automatically converts it into a proper HTTP response behind the scenes, but if we would have send/ returned some custom data, not within the Http response, then in that case the status code to request will be automatically assigned(Mostly 200 status code), not in our control
+      #ℹ️ In FastAPI, unlike Express.js, we can return any data directly, and FastAPI automatically converts it into a proper HTTP response behind the scenes, but if we send/ returned some custom data, not within the Http response, then in that case the status code to request will be automatically assigned(Mostly 200 status code), not in our control

    ```